JonJagger/cyber-dojo/readme.txt

    of a CyberDojo is <em>not</em> to ship something.
 The aim of CyberDojo is to deliberately practice developing software collaboratively.
-o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about CyberDojo from the very early days.
+o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about CyberDojo and have provided lots of help right from the very early days.
    Olve, Mike and Johannes - I really appreciate all your help and encouragement.